w33tmaricich/kiki/README.md

 1. Execute the current line and print inline.
 2. Execute the current line and print in scratch buffer.
 3. Execute the current line and print in fifo buffer.
-4. Print the contents of a given directory.
+4. `ls -alh` for the first path on the current line
-5. Add kiki comments.
+5. Create new kiki command on the currentn line.
-6. Add kiki prefix.
+6. Add `kiki_prefix` to the beginning of the current line.
+7. Configurable scratchpad for notes and ideas.
+8. Simple syntax hilighting for kiki

 ## TODO

-1. Implement usage of kiki_prefix.
-2. Implement syntax hilighting for kiki files.
-3. have ls work on a path found anywhere on a line.